 Capital key refers to the buying of government debt in proportion to eurozone countries’ shareholding in the ECB.
 Germany is the largest shareholder, meaning that German government bonds make up the largest portion of the ECB’s asset purchase programme under current rules.

-This article was written by Joost van Leenders on 12 September 2016 in Amsterdam
+This article was written on 12 September 2016 in Amsterdam